Coffee Museum Dubai

 Coffee Culture

 At the Coffee Museum in Dubai, one of the first things to understand and sample various forms of coffee.
-Visitors may encounter numerous cultivations of coffee, such as Egyptian, Ethiopian and Arabic.
+Visitors may encounter numerous cultivations of coffee, such as Egyptian, Ethiopian, and Arabic.
 The museum has information from the legend of Kaldi, a shepherd known for his first-ever coffee bean discovery and the long path of coffee to the Middle East in the Ethiopian mountains.
 Fascinatingly antique cups and utensils used for making, cleaning, and drinking coffee can also be seen by visitors to the museum.

 In addition to foreign antiques, the first coffee maker to arrive from Japan in the United Arab Emirates, coffee roasting and brewing facilities from various locations worldwide, and the period is recalled many times.
 You can also taste some coffee from the Ethiopian ritual in the museum corner.
 Tourists sit on the stools and wait for their bowls to be loaded with coffee supplies.
 Popcorn is also eaten, which is a tradition in Ethiopia.